-The following parameters help you define the messages used to create warning mails in different circumstances (virus found, subject filtering match, attachment name filtering match, content filtering match, etc).
-If some warning messages are not specified for the [global] group, then ravmd uses a default string (<<not defined>>).
-For all the other groups, the warning messages are inherited from the [global] group.
+These parameters help you define the messages used when creating warning mails in case of virus found, subject filtering match, attachment name filtering match, content filtering match, etc. The warning messages are inherited from the [global] group.
+If one or more warning messages are not specified there, raymd uses a default string (<<not defined>>).